 Throughout his educational career, Owen was a student-athlete, playing varsity football for the Wilfrid Laurier Golden Hawks, the Acadia Axemen and the Holland College Hurricanes.
-Owen also attended a CFL training camp as an aspiring Athlete.
-Owen has a certificate Certified Personal Trainer from the National Strength and Conditioning Association (NSCA) and a certification as a Strength and Conditioning Coach (CSCS).
+Owen also attended a CFL training camp as an aspiring athlete.
+Owen has a certification as a Certified Personal Trainer from the National Strength and Conditioning Association (NSCA) and a certification as a Certified Strength and Conditioning Specialist (CSCS).

 Colin Moore is a physiotherapist with an extensive resume of sports experience in world championships, international games and countless national, regional and local events.
 Colin has successfully completed a fellowship in sports physiotherapy from the Fowler Kennedy Clinic in London, Ontario and holds a diploma in sports physiotherapy from the Canadian Physiotherapy Association.

 During his over 20 year career, he has provided expert care to Stanley Cup champions, Olympic gold medalists, Canada Games Gold medalists and a host of professional, amateur and recreational athletes.
 He is presently the head therapist for Holland College Athletics, the Holland College Hurricane Football team, the Island Storm basketball team and consults with the Charlottetown Islanders.
 He also teaches Athletic Therapy at Holland College.
 Colin is driven to expand his knowledge, improve his skills and better manage injuries by constantly learning through postgraduate courses, presentations and studying.